Relocating to Denver?

 Relocating to a new city can be exciting!
 There are a few things you need to know about Denver.
 We are a mile high (5280 feet), so for several days prior to your arrival, please drink at least 3 bottles of water every day.
 Many times my relocation families do not drink enough, and experience altitude sickness after a couple days of looking for homes.
 The first signs of altitude sickness is, dry mouth, chapped lips, and your tongue may feel larger than it should be.
 Once you get here, continue to drink plenty of fluid to avoid this feeling!

 ~ no texting or emailing while driving.
 If you are caught, you will get a ticket!

-~ If you plan to list your property, there needs to be a carbon monoxide detector within 15 feet of any and all legal bedrooms.
+~ There needs to be a carbon monoxide detector within 15 feet of any and all legal bedrooms.

-~ You can turn right on red lights, except for those intersections, but there there intersections that do not allow but will be posted.
+~ You can turn right on red lights, except for those intersections that state no turn on red.

 ~ All children are to be restrained in a booster seat up to the age of 8 years old.
 Under 1 year, children have to be in a rear facing car seat, and truly prefer up to the age of 3.
 From the age of one through four - (up to 40 pounds) to be in a rear-or forward-facing child seat with a harness in the backseat of the car.

-~ in Aurora it is against the law to warm up your car unattended.
+~ in Aurora it is against the law to warm up your car unattended (puffing).
 This is to protect your car from being stolen.

 ~ you need to get a Colorado drivers license within 30 days, and apply for license plates within 90 days of being an official resident.
 See the DMV's page for details.
 Click on the tab - new to Colorado to get the information.